-- c.
-With Emirates School Establishment ("ESE") - During 2022, to manage and operate four schools in connection with the Ajyal (Generations) School ("Ajyal Schools") initiative by the Federal Ministry of Education, namely Al Maktoum School (Dubai), Al Qarayen School (Sharjah), Al Mataf School (Ras Al-Khaimah) and Al Furqan School (Eastern Sharjah) commenced from academic year 2022-23. - During 2023, the Group was awarded to manage and operate four additional schools namely LBHS School (Fujairah), WAHS School (Eastern Sharjah), OBAS School (Ajman) and SMGS School (Sharjah) from academic year 2023-24.
+- Pursuant to the novation agreements entered into between the Group, TEC and Knowledge Fund Establishment (KFE) during 2022, all rights and obligations of TEC under the original agreement were novated to KFE. - Further, KFE mandated the Group to manage and operate the 'Dubai Schools' Nad Al Sheba (DSN) vide agreement dated 20 June 2022, from the academic year 2022-23. - During the year ended 31 August 2024, the Group obtained a trade license for DSAK (Br of Taaleem Management LLC), designated as "Dubai School Al Khawaneej". - The Group acts as a principal in relation to operation of the above schools as it derives full economic benefits and has control over the strategic and day to day operations of the schools. - c.
+With Emirates School Establishment ("ESE") - During 2021-22, to manage and operate four schools in connection with the Ajyal (Generations) School ("Ajyal Schools") initiative by the Federal Ministry of Education, namely Al Maktoum School (Dubai), Al Qarayen School (Sharjah), Al Mataf School (Ras Al-Khaimah) and Al Furqan School (Eastern Sharjah) commenced from academic year 2022-23. - During 2022-23, the Group was awarded to manage and operate four additional schools namely LBHS School (Fujairah), WAHS School (Eastern Sharjah), OBAS School (Ajman) and SMGS School (Sharjah) from academic year 2023-24. - The Group recognises the management fees as an agent in relation to the arrangement with ESE.

 The above schools are collectively referred to as the "Schools".
-The Group acts as an agent in relation to the arrangement with ESE.

-The Group has not purchased or invested in any shares or stocks during the year ended 31 August 2023 (2022: Nil).
+The Group has not purchased or invested in any shares or stocks during the year ended 31 August 2024 (2023: Nil).